grafana/grafana/pkg/services/ngalert/api/tooling/README.md

 ### Stability

-We have some endpoints that we document publically as being stable, and others that we consider unstable.
+We have some endpoints that we document publicly as being stable, and others that we consider unstable.
 The stable endpoints are documented in `api.json`, where all endpoints are available in `post.json`.

 To stabilize an endpoint, add the `stable` tag to its route comment: